 Who do I call to speak with if we have a question, problem, or to notify that we are going out of town?

-Our office staff is available between 7:45 am and 8:00 pm to answer any questions, set up phone appointments, take information about any trips that parents may be taking, or to take messages for a particular staff member.
-We have a good number of adults available to talk with regarding the progress of a child at our camp.
+Our office staff is available between 7:45 am and 5:00 pm to answer any questions, set up phone appointments, take information about any trips that parents may be taking, or to take messages for a particular staff member.
+We monitor all phone call messages during evening hours and return phone calls to families in a timely manner.
+In addition, we have a good number of adults available to talk with you regarding the progress of your child at our camp.
 All of these adults will know your child and will be glad to help you with any question or problem that should arise.

 What if my child gets homesick?